htacg/tidy-html5/README.md

 ## Prebuilt Binaries

 An attempt is being made to publish pre-built binaries to http://www.htacg.org/binaries - This is still a work in progress, but getting there..

+## Build the documentation

+On Unix-Like operating systems CMake will install man pages for you.
+If you wish to generate the Doxygen documentation set, you can do so with CMake, too:

+  1. `cd build/cmake`

+  2. `cmake ../.. -DBUILD_DOCUMENTATION=ON`

+  3. Unix/Mac OS X: `make`

+There's no install location for these files, and as such `make install` is not required.
+The build Doxygen set will be found in `documentation/temp/`.

+Note: Building the documentation project requires having xsltproc installed.

+Note: Building the documentation project requires having doxygen installed.

+Note: As of 2015-March-08 these instructions have no been verified on Windows.

 ## History